Andylamz/next-pet-store/README.md

 - Swiper carousel for homepage and product suggestions
 - Smooth UI with loading states, hover effects and responsive deign

+## Countinuous Integtation (CI)

+This project uses **Github Actions** to automatically verify that the app can be built successfully on every push to the main branch.

+The CI workflow performs the following:
+  - Installs dependencies
+  - Builds the Next.js project using 'npm run build' This ensures that all commits keep the code in a production-ready state.

 ## Auth Note

 Clerk is used in Development Mode, no real user data is stored.
 This is a personal project.